Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 A good example of this mixture of traits is seen with Lab Collie mix colors.

 Naturally, if you have a yellow Lab Border Collie mix and chocolate Lab Border Collie mix, you are sure to get slightly different colors and markings.
 Black dogs will produce darker pups than yellow or paler dogs.
 As a result, you can get a white Border Collie Lab mix that is much paler in appearance than the average, or a brown Border Collie Lab mix.

 For the most part, these dogs are generally black and white, like a Border Collie, with some of the same traits in markings on the face and chest.

-This talk about the fur leads to other considerations about the Collie Lab mix coat.
 If you look at Border Collie Lab mix pictures online, you will see that there are many shared traits with the fur.